Foundation for Enhancing Communities

 - Grants for continuing improvements to proven projects that can demonstrate a high level of broad impact;

 - Pilot projects (e.g., trying something on a small scale to see if it works);

 - Expansion of existing programs that reach a new target population or geographic area;

 - Strategic alliances with like agencies or non-traditional partners; or

 Capacity Building Grants

 Grants for projects that strengthen the organization’s ability to fulfill its mission.
 Projects should focus on building infrastructure to support an organization’s long-term growth and development, including but not limited to:

 - Technology infrastructure and equipment upgrades;

 - Start-up and general operating support for grassroots agencies.

 You may only submit one application per round for consideration.
-The application will become available on October 1, 2019.

 Go directly to guidelines and application